-2015-16 Audition Information: Auditions for singers and instrumentalists interested in playing in The Singing Hoosiers Band and the SH Horns will take place the week before Fall 2015 classes resume.
+Thank you for your interest in auditioning for the 2016-2017 Singing Hoosiers!
+Auditions for singers and instrumentalists interested in playing in the Singing Hoosiers Band and SH Horns will take place between August 17-19, 2016.
+Callbacks will be held August 20, 2016.

 The Vocal Audition Will Include: